a2a-2018/a2a-2018/_posts/2018-04-11-Usability-Testing-Checkin.md

 ![Figure 5: Inconsistency in Back Button Redone](/img/Edit1b.JPG)

 We relocated the "Back" button to the upper left corner, standardizing all parts of the interface.

+**FIRST USABILITY TEST**

+KY is an undergraduate senior at Williams College majoring in Computer Science.
+A former participant in our series of contextual inquiries, KY is a potential user - a student artist at a rural, small college who constantly seeks out new arts and artists in the vicinity.
+They also wish to advertise their projects, in hope of connecting with possible collaborators.

+We conducted the test in Jesup Hall, where student artists typically go to for digital pre-processing needs.
+KY often take advantage of the high-spec, well-calibrated computers here to edit photos, videos, or posters before posting them.
+In their free time, they also often check for new arts and events on social media.

+At the beginning of the test, we provided KY with some background on our project and instructed them to complete two tasks on the interface, thinking out loud throughout the process.
+We did not answer any questions they raised, and we sometimes asked our own questions to clarify their confusion with various aspects of the app.
+Quan was the computer, Grace was the observer, and both were the facilitator.

+There were two effective strategies that we would continue using: (1) allowing KY to think out loud and (2) occasionally probing them to point at the specific features that stumped them.
+At the same time, there were several times where Quan interrupted Grace to write down some additional observations, or Grace interrupted Quan to work the interface in a different way.
+Allowing some flexibility in our testing roles is great, but for subsequent tests, it might be great to minimize such disruptive switching.